GooberCraft/StormtrooperX/README.md

 ### Prerequisites

-- Java 17 or higher (Java 21 recommended)
+- Java 8 or higher
 - Maven 3.6 or higher

 ### Build Steps